Graduate Admission Requirements

 - Reading Requirement – Candidates for professional certification must have met state requirements for coursework in reading (6 semester credits for elementary, 3 semester credits for secondary).
 In addition, an approved diagnosis and remediation of reading disabilities and differentiated instruction course (3 semester credits) is required for the professional certificate.

 - Test Requirement – Candidates applying for initial certification or new endorsement must show satisfactory scores on the Michigan Subject Area Test(s).
-Candidates for initial certification must also pass all three areas of the Michigan Professional Readiness Exam (PRE) or approved alternative prior to student teaching.
+Candidates for initial certification must also have passing scores on the SAT test or an alternative test.

 - Applying for Professional Certificate, Endorsement, Administrator Certificate or Approval – Upon completion of program requirements, candidates must have a MEIS account and initiate the certification recommendation process by self-registering through the Michigan Online Educator Certification System (MOECS).
 For instructions on how to create your MEIS account and apply for your professional, renewal, administrator, or endorsement, go to: www.michigan.gov/moecs